 Did you know that there are over 1 million lawyers on LinkedIn?
 What does your LinkedIn profile say about you?
 How do you get your profile to stand out so that you land your next opportunity?

 Join us on Friday, June 21, 2019 to learn how to convey your professional brand on LinkedIn.
 Our experts will provide you with tips and simple steps to take your profile from basic to All-Star.
 After the session, visit LinkedIn’s booth to get a free professional headshot and receive personal coaching on how to Rock Your LinkedIn profile (available on a first come, first served basis).
 Panelists will include Olivia Woodard, Commercial Attorney; and Raji Nagarkar, Senior Product Counsel.

 The Role of Solicitors General

 The role of the Solicitor General varies from state to state, but their main function is to represent the state in appellate court, whether that be at the state or federal level.
 As they defend their state's laws or defend against federal overreach the cases they pursue can have significant impact on their state's citizens.
-The panel of current state solicitors general will talk about their roles within their state and why not all states have a solicitor general.
-Join our discussion with Antonio F. Dias, Partner-in-Charge Miami and Practise Leader Financial Institutions Litigation & Regulation at Jones Day, as moderator; Amit Agarwal, Solicitor General for Florida; Loren L. AliKhan, Solicitor General for the District of Columbia; and Andrew Pinson, Solicitor General of Georgia.
+Our panel of current state Solicitors General will talk about their roles within their states and why not all states have a solicitor general.
+Join our discussion with Antonio F. Dias, Partner at Jones Day, as moderator; Amit Agarwal, Solicitor General of the State of Florida; Loren L. AliKhan, Solicitor General of the District of Columbia; and Andrew Pinson, Solicitor General of the State of Georgia.